simonalo/Codingame/README.md

 # Codingame
-My solutions to puzzles and competitions of Codingame.com
+My solutions to puzzles and competitions on Codingame.com